danrspencer/jira-resource/README.md

     - lauren
 ```

--   `transitions`: An array of string values for the ticket to be moved though.
+-   `transitions`: An array of string values for the ticket to be moved through.
 The transitions are conducted in the order specified.

 ```yaml
 transitions: